Fostering Community in a New Student Center

 In addition to the open gathering areas, the student center will feature two small meeting rooms and a large multi-purpose room that might be used for larger group gatherings, as a dressing area for bridal parties or performers in the chapel, or even for yoga classes.
 Electrical outlets and charging ports will be available throughout the center.

 The natural lighting in the center will be enhanced by the addition of two large terraces that will expand the center an additional 3,700 square feet on each side.
-The West Terrace will offer a beautiful multi-level patio with seating for up to 150 people and a ramp to make the building accessible.
+The West Terrace will offer a beautiful multi-level patio with seating for up to 150 people.
+A ramp that will provide wheelchair access to the student center.
 The East Terrace is designed to serve as an outdoor amphitheater that may be used for a variety of performances.
 The amphitheater, along with additional tables, chairs, and benches, will seat 200 people.

 This new student center will provide many inviting and relaxing areas for students, faculty, and staff to congregate and develop the relationships that are integral to the Cottey experience.
 It will also provide prospective students, alumnae, P.E.O.s and BILs with a place to relax, browse the spirit shop, enjoy a cup of coffee, and interact casually with students, faculty, and staff.